Nicolae-Peptea/Reactivity/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-This project is the result of Complete guide to building an app with .Net Core and React course from Udemy to which I added some improvements.
+This project is the result of Complete guide to building an app with .Net Core and React course from [Udemy][udemy-link] to which I added some improvements.

-Neil Cummings is a fantastic teacher
+[Neil Cummings][neil-cummings-github] is a fantastic teacher

 <p align="right">(<a href="#top">back to top</a>)</p>